Bri-W12/bioinfo-projects/week_10/README.md

 ## Run for each SRR and Sample

 After downloading and indexing the reference genome once, only certain steps of the Makefile need to be run for each SRR and Sample.
-Using the design.csv, change the SRR= and SAMPLE= at the top of the Makefile to the correct names.
-Then, run the following commands per each sample.
+Using the design.csv, change the SRR= and SAMPLE= to run each sample.

-    make get_srr
+    make get_srr SRR=SRR21835898 SAMPLE=NT1
-    make download_reads
-    make fastqc
-    make align
-    make bam_to_bedgraph
-    make bedgraph_to_bigwig
-    make vcf

 ## Visualizing the VCF for Sample=NT1